-Something as simple as a bodily function has the power to mitigate depression, anxiety and stress, all of which are commonly a result of suffering with chronic migraines and in turn only make suffering with migraines so much worse.
+Something as simple as a bodily function has the power to mitigate depression, anxiety, and stress, all of which are commonly a result of suffering from chronic migraines and in turn, only make suffering with migraines so much worse.
+[1,2,]

 How Can This Help My Migraines Then?

 In order to explain to you how this can help you, I need to delve into the science behind it first but trust me it’s actually super interesting.
 So here we go.

 Our nervous system is broken down into several different parts but what we are going to focus on today is two areas:

 The sympathetic nervous system is connected with our ‘flight or fight’ response which I am sure you have heard of before.
 This was initially installed in us to protect us from that lion that was trying to eat us millions of years ago.
 However, our body is also designed to ‘rest and digest’, activating our parasympathetic nervous system after the threat has disappeared and the lion is no longer present.
 [1,3,4,5]